digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-44.md

 * Re-started work on Digital Twin Pipelines
 * Assisted with FM Tutorial stuff

+#### Mirgita
+* working on rabbitmq fmu new release
+* fi plugin extended to inject inputs/outputs, as well as allow for the evaluation of expressions
+* worked on rabbitmq fmu demo for the fm tutorial -- FI part still to be included
+* DR students and Skjern demo: the guys have the old part working for moving the robot around and showing the connection to the intocps app.
+They're still working on getting the lidar and the marvelmind positioning running as well for Monday.

 #### Stakeholder
 * Discussion Point 1
 * Discussion Point 2